aldsim/machball/README.md

 self-limited processes such as atomic layer deposition (ALD) and atomic layer etching (ALE).

+It predicts conformality based on the underlying surface kinetics and process parameters such as the precursor pressure and the dose time.
+It models precursor transport under Knudsen flow conditions using a ballistic transport models based on random re-emission statistics.

 # Documentation

 Machball's documentation can be found under docs and in